 Some facts about Steamed Dried Placenta Encapsulation:

 - Placenta Capsules are made from your placenta with no added ingredients

 - The placenta is steamed with lemon, ginger and green chilli, loosely based on TCM recipes

-- The placenta is dehydrated using a food dehydrator or oven for 8-10 hours until crisp
+- The placenta is dehydrated using a food dehydrator for 8-10 hours until crisp

 - The dried placenta is ground into a powder and put into empty vegetarian capsules

 Placenta capsules have been reported by mothers to: